Ntwdc/Labyrinth/README.md

 During running, press ctrl C to stop the program and get the plot.

-Some variables that need to be set are list at the beginning of Labi_MPC.py and Labi_PID.py.
+Some variables that need to be set are list at the beginning of Labi_MPC.py and Labi_PID.py. x_hori and y_hori in the control thread should be modified according to the tilts under which the ball can stay balanced.

 If a new camera is used, a recalibration is needed and the camera parameters should be modified.